Skip to main content

 Books by Stephanie Land

-Stephanie Land's debut memoir MAID was a story about a housecleaner escaping poverty and abuse, but it was also a story about a woman with a dream.
+When Stephanie Land set out to write her memoir, MAID, she never could have imagined what was to come.
+Handpicked by President Barack Obama as one of the best books of 2019, it was called “an eye-opening journey into the lives of the working poor.”
+Later it was adapted into the hit Netflix series “Maid.”
+MAID was a story about a housecleaner, but it also was a story about a woman with a dream.
 In CLASS, Land takes us with her as she finishes college and pursues her writing career.
-Facing barriers at every turn including a byzantine loan system, not having enough money for food, navigating the judgments of professors and fellow students who didn’t understand the demands of attending college while under the poverty line --- Land finds a way to survive once again, finally graduating in her mid-thirties.
-CLASS paints an intimate and heartbreaking portrait of motherhood as it converges and often conflicts with personal desire and professional ambition.
+Facing barriers at every turn --- including a byzantine loan system, not having enough money for food, navigating the judgments of professors and fellow students who didn’t understand the demands of attending college while under the poverty line --- Land finds a way to survive once again.

 by Stephanie Land - Memoir, Nonfiction, Social Sciences